melkimoraes/obsidian/Off/Aliberti/Macboot.md

 ---

-Ficha produção do corte do couro -> faz igual do exemplo? a aparte do meio toda é informações fixas para serem preenchidas? é por OP também?
+Ficha produção do corte do couro -> é por OP? faz igual do exemplo? a aparte do meio toda é informações fixas para serem preenchidas?

 Ficha de preparação do forro -> mesma duvida da produção do corte do couro!